Business Finance Acronyms: Decoding Jargon in 2026

 The accounting world is particularly rich with acronyms.
 Cost of Goods Sold (COGS) represents the direct costs attributable to the production of goods sold by a company.
 Accurately calculating COGS is fundamental to determining gross profit.

 Accounts Receivable (AR) refers to money owed to a company by its customers for goods or services delivered.
 Managing AR effectively is crucial for maintaining healthy cash flow.
-Conversely, Accounts Payable (AP) represents money owed by a company to its suppliers.
+As of July 2026, advanced AR automation tools are helping businesses streamline collections.

 Frequently Asked Questions